 More free software projects

-- BFGMiner - A modular miner.
+- BFGMiner - A modular miner, written in C.

 - bitcoinj - A library for SPV wallets, written in Java.